alex-oleshkevich/starsessions/README.md

 Class: `starsessions.InMemoryStore`

 Simply stores data in memory.
-The data is cleared after server restart.
+The data is cleared after the server restart.
 Mostly for use with unit tests.

 ### CookieStore